dwighthouse/unofficial-talonvoice-docs/docs/KeysList.md

 # Keys List

-When specifying key combinations or individual keys, use these key names to represent the key in question.
+When specifying key combinations or individual keys, use these Key Strings or their alternate forms to represent the key in question.

 |     |  Key Name                    |  Key String      |  Alt Key String  |